 This is a self-paced, online course delivered via our online portal, Booth Online.
 You will have a maximum of 18 months from enrolment to complete this course.

-To gain the most from this course and successfully complete the course work, you will need to have work experience in an Alcohol and Other Drugs setting.
+To gain the most from this course, we recommend you do work experience in an Alcohol and Other Drugs setting.
 This will assist you to gain an understanding of the sector and better develop practical skills and complete assessments.

-3. Approximately ten hours a week should be set aside for study.
+3. Approximately 15 hours a week should be set aside for study.

-We recommend students allocate a minimum of ten hours per week to work through the Learner Guides, online activities and assessments.
+We recommend students allocate a minimum of 15 hours per week to work through the Learner Guides, online activities and assessments.